Spectacon/bel-ly/README.md

 - jQuery

 ## Development
+Currently is under development.
 This development proccess can be see at https://bel-ly.herokuapp.com

 ## Disclaimer